Near Savanna in Carroll County, Illinois — The American Midwest (Great Lakes)

 Savanna Army Depot activity has continually supported the nation's defense through the Korean War, Vietnam War and most recently the Gulf War.
 It is in recognition of all these contributions to America's Army that this monument is dedicated as a lasting tribute to the thousands of men and women who have worked and served here.
 Their efforts and sacrifices should not be forgotten by future generations.

 Location.
 42° 11.28′ N, 90° 14.46′ W. Marker is near Savanna, Illinois, in Carroll County.
-Marker is at the intersection of Crim Drive and Robbe Road, on the right when traveling west on Crim Drive.
+Memorial is at the intersection of Crim Drive and Robbe Road, on the right when traveling west on Crim Drive.
+The marker is about a mile west of State Highway 84 on Army Depot Road (which becomes Crim Road).
 Touch for map.
-The marker is about a mile west of State Highway 84 on Army Depot Road (which becomes Crim Road).
-Marker is in this post office area: Savanna IL 61074, United States of America.
+Marker is at or near this postal address: 18935 Crim Dr, Savanna IL 61074, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 3, 2013, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 529 times since then and 13 times this year.
+This page was last revised on March 10, 2021.
+It was originally submitted on August 3, 2013, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 1,012 times since then and 291 times this year.
+Last updated on March 9, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1. submitted on August 3, 2013, by William J. Toman of Green Lake, Wisconsin.
-2, 3. submitted on August 4, 2013, by William J. Toman of Green Lake, Wisconsin.
+2, 3. submitted on August 4, 2013, by William J. Toman of Green Lake, Wisconsin. • Devry Becker Jones was the editor who published this page.